It is very important to know how to remove formaldehyde smell from your home.

 2. Air purifier with deep-bed activated carbon filter

-If a carbon filter is activated, it means that it has been taken through a process that opens up the pores, thus making it super absorbent to odors.
+If a carbon filter is activated, it means that it has been taken through a process that opens up the pores, making it super absorbent to odors.
 You require such an air purifier for your home to get rid of formaldehyde.

 You should get an air purifier that can also get rid of VOCs (Volatile Organic Compounds).
 These are compounds that are released into the air in the form of vapors or gases and formaldehyde is a gas.
 Thus, an air purifier that can remove VOCs can also remove this chemical.